 The National Autism Center is May Institute’s Center for the Promotion of Evidence-based Practice.
 It is a nonprofit organization dedicated to disseminating evidence-based information about the treatment of autism spectrum disorder (ASD), promoting best practices, and offering comprehensive and reliable resources for families, practitioners, and communities.

 In 2009, the National Autism Center completed an unprecedented multi-year project — the National Standards Project — to establish a set of standards for effective, research-validated educational and behavioral interventions for children on the spectrum.
-These standards identify treatments that effectively target the core symptoms of ASD.
-The resulting National Standards Report is the most comprehensive analysis available to date about treatments for children and adolescents with ASD.
-It is a single, authoritative source of guidance for parents, caregivers, educators, and service providers as they make informed treatment decisions.
+These standards identified treatments that effectively target the core symptoms of ASD.
+When published, the resulting National Standards Report became the most comprehensive analysis available to date about treatments for children and adolescents with ASD.
+It served as a single, authoritative source of guidance for parents, caregivers, educators, and service providers as they made informed treatment decisions.

 In 2015, we released a new review and analysis of treatments for ASD based on research conducted in the field from 2007 to 2012.
-This report provides an update to the empirical treatment literature (as published in the National Standards Report in 2009) and includes studies evaluating treatments for adults (22+), which have never been systematically evaluated before now.
+This report provided an update to the empirical treatment literature (as published in the National Standards Report in 2009) and included studies evaluating treatments for adults (22+), which had never been systematically evaluated before now.